idaisy/idaisy.github.io/_posts/2016-09-21-planet-money-e573.md

 <iframe src="https://www.npr.org/player/embed/494266135/494267653" width="100%" height="290" frameborder="0" scrolling="no" title="NPR embedded audio player"></iframe>

-1. So I was actually kind of [irritated|使恼怒], you know?
+1. So I was actually kind of [irritated|使恼怒康], you know?

 2. There's this chart that gets [cited|引用，援引]  a lot, maybe you've even seen it.